-WWE hall of famer Torrie Wilson connects to our Zoom interview mid-stretch in her home gym, looking immaculate having just completed a workout and still full of an infectious energy that soon makes us forget the time zone difference that meant we would usually be winding down for bed.
+WWE hall of famer Torrie Wilson connects to our Zoom interview mid-stretch in her home gym, looking immaculate, having just completed a workout and still full of infectious energy that soon makes us forget the time zone difference that meant we would usually be winding down for bed.

-Hailing from Boise, Idaho, growing up Torrie describes herself as “painfully shy”.
+Hailing from Boise, Idaho, growing up, Torrie describes herself as “painfully shy.”
 Despite this, she battled the desire to shy away from opportunities by existing outside of her comfort zones.
-“From a young age, I pushed myself to do things that were uncomfortable.”
+“From a young age, I pushed myself to do uncomfortable things.”

-In a strike of luck that would set the precedent for a chain of reactions to kick off her formidable career, she was discovered by a modelling agency.
-The encounter, however sparked an eating disorder that Torrie would battle with for a number of years
+In a strike of luck that would set a precedent for a chain of reactions to kick off her formidable career, she was discovered by a modeling agency.
+However, the encounter sparked an eating disorder that Torrie would battle for several years.

-“I was told to lose five or ten pounds and ended up becoming anorexic and losing a lot of weight.
-The anorexia started to morph into bulimia, but I found it hard to make myself throw up.
+“I was told to lose five or ten pounds and became anorexic and lost much weight.
+The anorexia started to morph into bulimia, but I found it hard to throw myself up.

-“The anorexia started to morph into bulemia, but I found it really hard to make myself throw up”
+“The anorexia started to morph into bulimia, but I found it hard to make myself throw up”

-“Because of the bulimia, I started gaining weight and that’s what forced me into fitness and trying to build muscle.
-I realized maybe I don’t want to look like a super thin model.
+“Because of the bulimia, I started gaining weight, and that’s what forced me into fitness and trying to build muscle.
+I realized I might not want to look like a super thin model.
 The curvy athletic body is just beautiful.”

 When attending a wrestling match, Torrie found herself once again propelled into a new world with yet another discovery.

-“I moved from Boise to LA to pursue acting and fitness modelling.
-It was there, that I was discovered by somebody in the WCW (World Championship Wrestling).
-They asked me if I would be interested in doing a storyline, I was like, I don’t want to wrestle, but I’d love to be on TV.
-It snowballed really fast, and pretty soon I found myself travelling the world, learning how to wrestle and throw women around.
+“I moved from Boise to LA to pursue acting and fitness modeling.
+It was there that I was discovered by somebody in the WCW (World Championship Wrestling).
+They asked me if I would be interested in doing a storyline.
+I was like, I don’t want to wrestle, but I’d love to be on TV.
+It snowballed fast, and I soon traveled the world, learning how to wrestle and throw women around.

-“I found myself travelling the world, learning how to wrestle and throw women around”
+“I found myself traveling the world, learning how to wrestle and throw women around.”

-Torrie threw herself into her new career, creating a path for women to shine in a once male-dominated sport in the process.
+Torrie threw herself into her new career, creating a path for women to shine in a once male-dominated sport.

-“Female wrestling has evolved so much. ow, the women are great athletes.
+“Female wrestling has evolved so much.
 But, at that time, we were there to be the sexy part of the show.
-We would push to have little segments where we were able to show that we were athletes too.”
+We would push to have little segments where we could show that we were athletes too.”

 Torrie’s wrestling career went from strength to strength, moving into the WWE.

-“I was wrestling for nine years. and in 2019 I was inducted into the hall of fame.
+“I was wrestling for nine years. and in 2019, I was inducted into the hall of fame.
 A lot of other great opportunities came along then.
-I now have a passion for helping women, especially over 40 who want to lose weight and just feel good.”
+I am passionate about helping women, especially over 40, who want to lose weight and feel good.”